Sakshi-HC-Gowda/ApplyIQ/README.md

 This allows users to keep an external copy of their application information.

-> Screenshot: Add your CSV export result / downloaded spreadsheet screenshot here if you want to demonstrate this feature.

 ## 🌙 Theme Support

 ApplyIQ supports light and dark themes.